futzumi/Moby-Max-Hack/README.md

 - I am not responsible for the actions of the people who use this to boost themselves economically, as i don't even use them in that way
 <img src="img.png" alt="Img" title="Prev">

-## V 3.0 REALEASED!!!
+## V 3.5 REALEASED!!!
 - SKIP LESSON :)
-- Removed multiple choice and inputbox hack because of patch
+- Get Answer
-- New bookmarklet method
+- New UI

 ## Goals
-- New Prompt Box
-- Focus Time Hack Update
-- Drop some suggestions because with 3.0, this hack is OP
+- I need Ideas